Alternativa (Italian political party)

-Alternativa (Alternative, A or Alt) is a populist and Eurosceptic political party in Italy.
+Alternativa (Alternative, A or Alt) was a populist and Eurosceptic political party in Italy.
 It was established in February 2021 as a parliamentary sub-group of the Mixed Group named L'Alternativa c'è (There is an Alternative).
 Its members are former deputies of the Five Star Movement who were expelled from the party for having voted against Mario Draghi's government.

 On 15 November 2021, Alternative became a full-fledged party and adopted its current name.
 The party's three senators sat in the Constitution, Environment, Labour group.